oopsmonk/documentation/chronicle/1.1/references/cli-reference.md

 Make sure that the nodes are in the same IOTA network, otherwise your Scylla nodes will contain transactions from both.
 :::

-The default setting is `tcp://zmq.iota.org:5556`.
+The default setting is a Mainnet node.

-This IOTA node runs on the Mainnet.

 ## sn_trytes_nodes